 How can I help my partner with dementia who resists help?

 Hope Ricciotti, MD, Editor in Chief, Harvard Women's Health Watch

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.